mikeyo4800/Screenplay_Genre_Classifier/README.md

 ## Introduction

 "While scholars dispute defintions and systems, the audience is already a genre expert.
-It entes each film armed with a complex set of anticipations learned through a lifetime of moviegoing." - Robert Mckee
+It enters each film armed with a complex set of anticipations learned through a lifetime of moviegoing." - Robert Mckee

 Robert Mckee was the guy in Hollywood who would read and choose screenplays to be purchased.
 According to him, genre is an important element in drawing in the audience.
 Nowadays, I hold the opinon that Hollywood is not making good movies anmore.
-While genre is not the only element in creating a film, it is a very important one.

  For example, the new release of the Doctor Strange movie was a let down to the Marvel audience.
 There are probably a multitude of reasons but one reason that I recognizied is the fact that they advertised it as a horor film when it completely missed the mark.

 ![doctor_strange_1.png](images/doctor_strange_1.png)
 ![doctor_strange_2.png](images/doctor_strange_2.png)